Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Spectrum-shape analysis

-The spectrum-shape analysis follows the procedure outlined in \cite{Cobra_Cd113_2020, Zatschler2020}.
-Its key features will be addressed briefly in the following.
-In order to compare the individual $\beta$-spectra recorded by the single detectors of the COBRA demonstrator array with the predicted template spectra based on the nuclear model calculations for fixed values of \gA, several preparation steps are needed.
-The original template calculations have been carried out for $g_\text{A} \in [0.6,1.4]$ in units of 0.01 with an energy binning of about 1\,keV.
-In a first step, a spline interpolation is used to produce template spectra for arbitrary \gA values in the given range with high accuracy.
+In order to compare the experimental $\beta$-spectra recorded by the COBRA demonstrator array and the predicted template spectra based on the nuclear model calculations for fixed values of \gA, several preparation steps are needed.
+The original template calculations have been carried out for $g_\text{A} \in [0.6,1.4]$ in steps of 0.01 with an energy binning of about 1\,keV.
+A spline interpolation technique is used to produce template spectra for arbitrary \gA values in the given range with high accuracy.
 Secondly, the detectors' finite energy resolution and the electron detection efficiency have to be accounted for in order to make the measured and theoretical spectra comparable.
 Both effects are taken into account by folding the interpolated template spectra with the detector-specific energy resolution and the energy-dependent detector response function $\varepsilon_\text{det}(E)$.
 The latter one has been determined via MC simulations for mono-energetic electrons that were homogeneously distributed over the full 1\,cm$^3$ crystal volume of a single CPG-CZT detector.

 Finally, the experimental data as well as the prepared set of interpolated template spectra are normalized by the integral over the accessible energy range.
-This energy range is limited by each detectors' optimized threshold and the \cd113 $\beta$-decay $Q$-value of $323.83 \pm 0.27$\,keV \cite{AME2016}.
-In this way, it is possible to compare the spectrum-shapes for different values of \gA independently of the total decay rate and the individual detector thresholds.
+This range is limited by each detectors' optimized threshold and the \cd113 $\beta$-decay $Q$-value of $323.83 \pm 0.27$\,keV \cite{AME2016}.
+In this way, it is possible to compare the spectrum-shapes for different values of \gA, independently of the total decay rate and the individual detector thresholds.